Deforestation in Indonesia is a complex process ongoing since at least 50 years, at the crossroads of economical, political and society issues.

 But the proximity between the regime (who granted concessions) and the operators (its cronies) would result in an abismal lack of oversight and transparencies.
 The Suharto family alone controlled more than 4,1Mio hectares of concessions (Indonesia Corruption Watch).

 Concessions were granted as rewards, not as long-term investments.
 Overexploitation was the standard way to operate.
 Way too much timber was fell for the forest to recover.
-The greed of the operators left millions of hectares severely degraded while Indonesian law mandated that logging concessions must remain a permanent secondary forest.
+The greed of the operators left millions of hectares severely degraded even though Indonesian law mandated that logging concessions must remain a permanent secondary forest.

 Common illegal practices in concessions included :